scionsamurai/jimscode.github.io/src/posts/cloudflare-d1-oauth/cloudflare-d1-oauth.md

 Follow these steps to resolve it:

+1. Click the "continue with failed deployment" button.
-1. Go to the "Settings" page of your Cloudflare Pages project.
+2. Go to the "Settings" page of your Cloudflare Pages project.
-2. Scroll down to the "Environment variables" section.
+3. Scroll down to the "Environment variables" section.
-3. Click on "Edit variables" for both "Production" and "Preview" environments.
+4. Click on "Edit variables" for both "Production" and "Preview" environments.
-4. Find the `NODE_VERSION` variable and update its value to a compatible version (e.g., `20.9.0` or higher).
+5. Find the `NODE_VERSION` variable and update its value to a compatible version (e.g., `20.9.0` or higher).
-5. Make sure to click the "Encrypt" checkbox next to the `NODE_VERSION` variable.
+6. Make sure to click the "Encrypt" checkbox next to the `NODE_VERSION` variable.
-6. Save your changes.
+7. Save your changes.

 </SummaryDetails>